The Common Application for the Middletown Community Foundation Scholarship program will be open from December 14, 2022 to February 14, 2023.

 Honor Statement: We require backup documentation uploads for all self-reported academic and financial information.
 Your reported unweighted GPA will be compared to your transcript.
-Your ACT or SAT score will be compared with your student report.
 Your FAFSA EFC, should you qualify for a need based scholarship, will be compared with your FAFSA SAR EFC.
 We ask questions to certify eligibility for specific scholarship requirements (First in family to attend college?
 Appalachian descent?
 Participation in Big Brothers/Big Sisters program as a LITTLE brother or sister?), which we then verify before awarding.
 Students who misrepresent data or falsify supporting documentation will not be considered for any scholarship.

 The upcoming application cycles are below:

 High School Seniors: Application opens December 14, 2022 and closes February 14, 2023 promptly at 11:59 pm.

 Upperclassmen and Non-Traditional Adults: June 30 at 11:59 pm.

 We have compiled FAQs here as well as for each scholarship category which can be accessed on the pertinent pages.
 Please read all that may apply to you.
 If you have any additional questions regarding deadlines, scholarship requirements or attachments, please contact the Middletown Community Foundation at 513-424-7369 or email firstname.lastname@example.org.
 For technical support with the application please use the “Support” button within the AwardSpring program to contact an AwardSpring technician.